 A lower limb amputation is a major traumatic event, affecting you both physically and mentally.
-It will change your life and present challenges in your day to day activities.
+It will change your life and create challenges in your day-to-day activities.
 You will experience things about which you may know very little and have little control over.
-You will most likely be frustrated at times.
-And because the loss of a limb affects each person differently there is no simple answer – each amputee is an individual and faces their own unique challenges.
+You will most likely be frustrated at times and because the loss of a limb affects each person differently there is no simple answer – each amputee is an individual and faces their own unique challenges.

 Fortunately, you do not have to figure it all out on your own.
 Whilst you and your situation are unique, there is a team of dedicated, experienced healthcare professionals ready to support and guide you through your rehabilitation.

 HOW CAN REHABILITATION HELP ME RECOVER?